Cascade layers

 In the line @layer theme, layout, utilities;, in which a series of layers were declared, only the theme and utilities layers were created; layout was already created in the first line.
 Note that this declaration does not change the order of already created layers.
 There is currently no way to re-order layers once declared.

-In the following interactive example, we assign styles to two layers, creating them and naming them in the process.
+In the following example, we assign styles to two layers, creating them and naming them in the process.
 Because they already exist, being created when first used, declaring them on the last line does nothing.

 Try moving the last line, @layer site, page;, to make it the first line.
 What happens?